 Why Triple Antibiotic Ointments Might Help Sometimes

-There’s a delicate balance with acne and moisturizing and that could explain why triple antibiotic ointments, such as Neosporin, can make your acne seem like it’s getting better with usage.
-Neosporin’s ingredients are intended for wound-healing aid, which means while they won’t kill acne bacteria, they will help skin heal.
+There’s a delicate balance with acne and moisturizing and that could explain why triple antibiotic ointments, such as Neosporin, can make your acne seem like it’s improving.
+Neosporin’s ingredients are intended as a wound-healing aid, which means while they won’t kill acne bacteria, they will help skin to heal.

-When it comes to acne, it’s best to stick with products that have been proven scientifically and are recommended by dermatologists.
-Triple Antibiotic Ointments, such as Neosporin, not only contain pore-clogging ingredients that can worsen acne, but they can also cause the bacteria they’re intended to kill to become resistant with regular use.
+When it comes to acne, it’s best to stick with products that have been proven scientifically and which are recommended by dermatologists.
+Triple Antibiotic Ointments, such as Neosporin, not only contain pore-clogging ingredients that can exacerbate acne, but they can also cause the bacteria they’re intended to kill to become resistant if applied regularly.
 While these products are great for preventing infection and wound healing, they shouldn’t be used to treat acne.

 Even when home remedies work, it can be more effective to find products that contain them as ingredients.
 This is because products formulated for your face and for acne are made to minimize irritation and be as effective as possible, whereas complications may arise with the homemade version.